SergeDmi/SergeDmi.github.io/pages/blog/engage.md

 We should first get into a collective.
 While as scientists we are trained to work at the individual level, changing our society will require large-scale actions.
 Joining a group will allow to have a higher coordination to perform larger-scale actions, and to have more weight on the public discussion.
 It also allows to have a  broader perspective, and gather different expertise.

 What kind of group should one join ?
-Of course, groups dedicating to decreasing the environmental impact of our research are good.
+Of course, groups dedicated to decreasing the environmental impact of our research are good.
 But they do not adress the key issue we need to adress to reach non-catastrophic climate goals : drastically decrease dependence on fossil-fuel growth that rely on increasing consumption.
 An eternal economic growth that is trivially incompatible with a finite world.

 Therefore, maximal impact can be sought by joining groups dedicated to addressing the root cause of the problem.
 A particularly suited group is [Scientist Rebellion](https://scientistrebellion.org/) other but groups as well ; think greenpeace, extinction rebellion, etc.